pbaille/facets/datac.md

 for instance, a vector should represent several different types of data and protocols can only dispatch it as PersistentVector, I know that I can create some custom vectors with deftype but really it's too much ceremony in many cases

-With this in mind I've created a little lib called facets, that handle those pseudo type and dispatch stuff.
+With this in mind I've created a little lib called [facets](https://github.com/pbaille/facets), that handle those pseudo types and dispatch stuff.

 on top of those behaviors we can build several new operators that give us some generic and flexible way to work with our datatypes, here is the builtin ones